 Most people have heard of cancer affecting parts of the body such as breasts, skin or lungs but there are 640,000 cases of mouth cancer diagnosed each year with more than 2,000 people losing their life to mouth cancer and this number is rising.

+This month is Mouth Cancer Action Month, and here at Sunshine Dental, we are raising awareness and helping people combat against mouth cancer.
 Anyone can be affected by mouth cancer but it is strongly associated with age and gender of a person.
 Around twice as many men are diagnosed with mouth cancer than women and it is more common in those aged over 40.

 Mouth cancer can strike in a number of places including the lips, tongue, gums and cheek with the most common symptoms being: